VikParuchuri/marker/README.md

 - Whitespace and indentations are not always respected.
 - Not all lines/spans will be joined properly.
 - Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
 Languages with different character sets (Chinese, Japanese, Korean, etc) are not.
+- This works best on digital PDFs that won't require a lot of OCR.
+It's optimized for speed, and limited OCR is used to fix errors.

 # Commercial usage